-As of 2020, she co-chairs the Special Commission to Advance Macro Practice in Social Work (www.acosa.org/specialcommission) and in 2017 she founded and still co-chairs the National Social Work Voter Mobilization Campaign.
+As of 2020, she co-chairs the Special Commission to Advance Macro Practice in Social Work (www.acosa.org/specialcommission) and in 2017 she founded and still co-chairs the National Social Work Voter Mobilization Campaign (www.votingissocialwork.org).
 She served as the elected national President of the National Association of Social Workers (NASW) from 2000-2003 and is a founder of ACOSA’s Journal of Community Practice in 1994.
-She represented NASW as the first social worker to become a Health Care Policy Fellow from the Dept. of HHS.
-For many years represented her fellow social workers on NYC’s Metro NY Health Care for All Campaign, working for universal health access and coverage.
+She represented NASW as the first social worker to be selected as a Health Care Policy Fellow in the Dept. of HHS.
+For many years represented her fellow social workers on the Metro NY Health Care for All Campaign, working for universal health access and coverage.

 Dr. Mizrahi is co-editor of the upcoming first Encyclopedia of Macro Social Work to be published by Oxford University and NASW Presses in 2021.
-Prior to that, she was co-editor in chief of the 20th edition of the Encyclopedia of Social Work, a three-volume compilation of social work knowledge and experience.
+Prior to that, she was co-editor in chief of the 20th edition of the Encyclopedia of Social Work, a three-volume compilation of social work knowledge and experience which continues online.
 She authored several articles on Health Policy and Health Care Reform for that reference work.

-She also has done extensive research and training on coalition-building and interprofessional collaboration between physicians and social workers and other disciplines and a completed a study on the role of Gender and Organizing—the perspectives of Male and Female Community Organizers.
+She also has done extensive research and training on coalition-building and interprofessional collaboration between physicians and social workers and other disciplines and a completed a study on the role of Gender and Organizing—the perspectives of Male and Female Community Organizers with colleagues.

-Among her recognized honors are the Council on Social Work Education Lifetime Career Award for Service and Leadership; Hunter’s Presidential Award for Excellence in Applied Research and one for Community Leadership.
+Among her recognized honors are the Council on Social Work Education Lifetime Career Award for Service and Leadership, Hunter’s Presidential Awards for Excellence in Applied Research and for Leadership and Service.
 She also received the Career Achievement Award from the Association of Community Organization and Social Action (ACOSA) and was inducted into Columbia University School of Social Work’s Alumni Hall of Fame.
 She has received the designation as an NASW Pioneer and the NYS Social Work Educators Association Leader of the Year award in 2008.